nickbrazeau/nickbrazeau.github.io/content/consulting/consulting.md

   text_color_light = false

 [advanced]
  # Custom CSS.
  css_style = ""
 +++

-As an experienced data scientist and epidemiologist, I can help you with everything from coding to research design.
-I went into epidemiology because I saw how many talented clinicians there were in community health that needed help with analysis.
-When the people we serve donate their time and data, quality study design and analysis is the best way to make good on our promises.
+As a physician in training as well as an experienced data scientist and infectious disease epidemiologist, I can help you with a wide variety of projects.
+I am committed to helping you produce rigorous and representative research.